 At the turn of the last Century there were estimated to be around 100,000 wild tigers in Asia.
-Today it is probable that fewer than 3,500 tigers remain in the wild of which there were 9 sub-species of tiger.
-Sadly only 6 sub-species remain as the Bali, Caspian, and Java tiger are now extinct.
+Today it is probable that fewer than 4,000 tigers remain in the wild of which there are only 6 of the the 9 sub-species of tiger remaining.
+Of the 9 sub-species sadly the following 3 sub-species are now extinct.
+Bali, Caspian, and Java tigers.
 In addition it is likely that the South China tiger is also extinct as it has not been seen for more than 2 decades.

 Of the remaining sub-species the most numerous is the Bengal tiger (Panthera tigris tigris) which is the National animal of both India and Bangladesh and found in India, Bangladesh, Nepal and Bhutan.

 The smallest and darkest of the sub-species is the Sumatran tiger (Panthera tigris sumatrae) with an estimated population at a dangerously low level of between 300-400 wild tigers living on the island of Sumatra.

 Another critically endangered sub-species is the Malayian tiger (Panthera tigris jacksoni) found only on the Malay peninsula and the southern tip of Thailand.
 Here again the numbers are dangerously low and estimated to be between 200-300 tigers remaining in the wild.

 The fourth sub-species is known as the Indo chinese tiger (Panthera tigris corbetti) whose territory ranges from Myanmar, south China, Cambodia, Laos and Vietnam.
 This species whose numbers are thought to be between 880-1,230 live in remote forests and mountainous terrain.